IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 The high-level client-side identity JS SDK workflow consists of the following steps:

 1. [Initialize the SDK](#initialize-the-sdk-and-establish-client-identity) and specify a [callback function](#callback-function) to be called upon a successful completion of the step.
 2. Wait for the SDK to invoke the callback function.
-The callback function indicates whether the identity is available and if not, the reason for why it is not available.
+The callback function indicates the identity availability:
+	- If the identity is available, the [background token auto-refresh](#background-token-auto-refresh) is set up.
+	- If not, the reason for its unavailability is specified.
-3. Based on the [status](#identity-status-values) of the identity, the SDK does the following:
+4. Based on the [status](#identity-status-values) of the identity, the SDK does the following:
 	- If the identity is valid, the SDK ensures the identity is available in the first-party cookie.
 	- If the identity is invalid and cannot be refreshed (the `advertisingToken` value in the callback is `undefined`), SDK may clear the cookie (depending on the nature of the error).
-3. Manage the identity based on its availability:
+5. Manage the identity based on its availability:
 	- If the identity is available, use it to initiate requests for targeted advertising.
 	- If not, either use untargeted advertising or redirect the user to the UID2 login with the consent form.